What makes fire smoke so dangerous?

 How can an air purifier help?

-In our article “The best air purifier 2021” we present additional criteria that should be considered before buying an air purifier.
+In our article “The best air purifier 2021” we present additional criteria that should be considered before buying the best air purifier for smoke.

 Inhaling smoke gases can cause serious damage to your health, as the toxic gases can severely damage our mucous membranes and respiratory tract and prevent the transport of oxygen in our body.